 You likely notice when your furnace kicks on during the day.
-The sound is often amplified through the metal ductwork, notifying you no matter where you are that a heating cycle has started.
-Furnaces also tend to make a range of sounds when something is going wrong.
-Identifying the noise can help you understand why your heating system is struggling.
-Here are a few of the most common sounds your furnace may be making this winter.
+The sound is often amplified through the metal ductwork, notifying you that a heating cycle has started.
+Furnaces also tend to make a range of sounds when something goes wrong.
+In this blog, we shed light on some common heating system noises.

 In very few cases, you may hear whistling if the gas valve has malfunctioned.
 It could be a sign that high-pressure gas is escaping into your breathing air.
 This compromises the safety of your HVAC system and your household’s health.
 If you also smell rotten eggs around the furnace, immediately call us for HVAC repairs.

 LOUD BUZZING OR HUMMING

 Even if your furnace is new, it still creates a finite amount of background noise.
 Humming or buzzing sounds can occur when a furnace first kicks on or during the regular heating cycle.
 If there’s an issue with the motor itself, the sound will persist the entire time your furnace is on.